 The procedures are performed in Perth in a fully-accredited hospital under general anaesthesia and in most situations you will require a few days convalescence in hospital.
 Your hospital stay will depend on your general health, the extent of the procedure, and your surgeon’s advice.

-Are there any side effects of body contouring?
+Are there any risks and complications of body contouring surgery?

 Will the body contouring procedure leave any scars?

 Although scars are the inevitable results of any surgery, your surgeon will make every effort to make the scars as inconspicuous as possible.
-As with most scars though, they should fade over time however, there is a variation in healing time and scar formation between individuals.
-Some patients have a tendency to develop thick scars and you should advise your surgeon if you are aware of this tendency in yourself.
+However, scarring is an individual characteristic and can vary from patient to patient.
+Some patients have a tendency to develop keloid or hypertrophic scars and you should advise your surgeon if you are aware of this tendency in yourself.

 What results can I expect from a body contouring procedure?

-The goal of your surgery is to give your body shape a more appealing appearance and make you feel more comfortable.
-The results will be long lasting if you maintain a healthy lifestyle however, body contouring will not prevent loose skin or excess fat if you lose and gain considerable weight in the future, whether it be through diet or pregnancy.
+The results will be long lasting if you maintain a healthy lifestyle however, body contouring will not prevent loose skin or excess fat if you gain and lose considerable weight in the future, whether it be through diet or pregnancy.
 Your surgeon is the best person to determine whether your expectations are achievable.